The EDO presents workshops in collaboration with community groups or dedicated individuals on environmental law issues.

 - Other topics depending on interest – e.g. weeds; local laws; native vegetation on public land.

 This full day workshop, presented by EDO lawyers, assists individuals and community groups to understand the legal and policy framework relevant to the conservation work they perform.
-It includes a comprehensive set of written take-home materials and plenty of opportunity for questions and participation.
-A small attendance cost applies to cover materials.
-The program is flexible and topics can be tailored to meet the needs and interests of workshop attendees.
+It includes plenty of opportunity for questions and participation.
+The program is flexible and topics can be tailored to meet the needs and interests of workshop organisers.
 Topics can include:

 - An overview of Victorian and Commonwealth legislation such as the Flora and Fauna Guarantee Act 1988 and the EPBC Act 1999.